Oleksandr Bondarev: Early career

 Bondarev began his karting journey at the age of five, inspired by the animated Pixar animated film Cars about Lightning McQueen.
 By the age of seven, he became the youngest Ukrainian Karting Champion in the Micro class.

 At the age of eight, Bondarev reached the podiums in the Spanish and Portuguese Championships, and won the 2018 CEE Rotax Max Challenge.
 By the following year he began competing in the WSK Championships in the 60 Mini class.

-In 2020, at the age of eleven, Bondarev made his debut in the X30 Junior class, where he secured 3rd place in the Italian Championship.
+In 2020, at the age of eleven, Bondarev made his debut in the X30 Junior class, where he secured third place in the Italian Championship.
 His progression continued in 2021, Bondarev made his debut in the OK Junior class.
 He finished third in the CIK-FIA Academy Trophy.

 In 2022, Bondarev joined the British team Ricky Flynn Motorsport.
-At the beginning of the season, he won the WSK Super Master Series in the OKJ class and took the 3rd place in the first round of the Champions of the Future.
+At the beginning of the season, he won the WSK Super Master Series in the OKJ class and took the third place in the first round of the Champions of the Future.

 Accident

-At the end of April 2022 Bondarev was involved in a serious crash during the second round of the CIK-FIA European Championship in Zuera.
+At the end of April 2022, Bondarev was involved in a serious crash during the second round of the CIK-FIA European Championship in Zuera.
 As a result of the collision, he sustained a severe leg injury, underwent ten surgeries, and was engaged in rehabilitation.

-After five months of recovery from the incident, Bondarev took part in the LeCont Trophy in Valencia and finished 2nd.
+After five months of recovery from the incident, Bondarev took part in the LeCont Trophy in Valencia and finished second.

 2023

 In 2023, Bondarev joined the Kart Republic team and continued his starts in OKJ class.
-He finished 7th in the WSK Champions Cup, 8th in the WSK Super Master Series and 5th in the Champions of the Future.
+He finished seventh in the WSK Champions Cup, eighth in the WSK Super Master Series and fifth in the Champions of the Future.

 In July 2023, he became the first Ukrainian driver in the history to win the CIK-FIA European Championship after finishing on the podium in each of the four rounds.
 In August 2023, Bondarev joined Prema Racing.
-He finished 14th in the CIK-FIA World Championship and made his debut in the OK class, finishing 6th in the WSK Final Cup.
+He finished 14th in the CIK-FIA World Championship and made his debut in the OK class, finishing sixth in the WSK Final Cup.

 Formula 4

 2024

-Bondarev entered the world of single-seater racing in September 2024, competing in the final two rounds of the 2024 Italian F4 Championship with Prema Racing.
+Bondarev entered the world of single-seater racing in September 2024, competing in the final two rounds of the 2024 Italian F4 Championship with Prema Racing, finishing 30th in the standings.